How to use Aspose.Cells for Python via Java in Gunicorn+Flask environment

 Using Docker

-Or you can put the above operations into a docker container.
-It is very simple to use Docker to build the environment used by the example.
-Just put the above operations into the Dockerfile file.
+Alternatively, you can put the above operations into a Docker container.
+It is very simple to use Docker to build the environment required by the example.
+Just place the operations into a Dockerfile.

-Here is a Dockerfile file for reference.
+Here is a Dockerfile for reference.
 It lists some necessary toolkits required to build the environment.

 Dockerfile